dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-08-bayesian-prerequisites-sampling.md

 **Importance sampling** methods are originally designed for **integral approximations** such as *approximating intractable posterior distributions* or *marginal likelihoods*.

-In general three most common cases.
-Sampling methods from a distribution with density $p$ are used:
+Sampling methods from a distribution with density $p$ are used in these most common cases:

 * to get an idea about this distribution
 * to solve an integration problem related to it